JacobLawson/Lab_2/README.md

 Lab 2
 =====

+The truth table of the full adder along with waveform can be seen below

 | Inputs  |  | | Outputs| |
 | ------------- |:-------------:| :-----:| :-----:| -----:|
 | Ain          |Bin       |Cin       |Sum       |Cout       |